bcholodenko/ftools-python/README.md

 # ftools-python

-A from-scratch Python 3 rewrite of [FTools-5.0](https://github.com/AuRoN89/FTools), a toolset for unpacking and repacking the firmware of Ford IPC (instrument cluster) infotainment units, focused on the image/font/text resources stored inside `.vbf` firmware files.
-The original project is a set of C++17 console tools built with CMake; this port re-implements every tool as a pure Python 3 script that runs on macOS (and Linux) without compiling anything.
+A Python 3 port of [FTools-5.0](https://github.com/AuRoN89/FTools), a toolset for unpacking and repacking the firmware of Ford IPC (instrument cluster) infotainment units, focused on the image/font/text resources stored inside `.vbf` firmware files.
+The original project is a set of C++17 console tools built with CMake; this port re-implements every tool as a pure Python 3 script that runs on macOS and Linux without compiling anything.
+A few additional tools with no equivalent in the original project are also included - see [New tools](#new-tools-not-in-ftools-50) below for which is which.

 ---